Laennart/Laennart/README.md

 ### Hi there 👋

+You found my profile!
+I'm Lennart, 20 years old and from Frankfurt in Germany.
+I love learning new skills to develop even better applications!

+- 🔭 I’m currently working on a cool app with flutter!
 <!--
 **Laennart/Laennart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.